-The Center for High Energy Physics and Technology was formed in 1991 with goals of playing a major role in the Superconducting Supercollider and developing a strong involvement in the United States high energy "base program".
-Since the demise of the Supercollider, the high energy group has taken on additional responsibilities for upgrading the DO hadron collider detector at Fermi National Accelerator Laboratory (Chicago), currently the world's highest energy facility.
-For the long term, the group is preparing to participate in the large hadron collider facility at Geneva, Switzerland, and in a proton-proton elastic scattering experiment at Brookhaven National Laboratory (Long Island).
-Center facilities include a high-performance, state-of-the-art computing system, and a well-equipped detector and electronics development laboratory.
-Work of the Center offers opportunities for research in experimental elementary particle physics ranging from detector design, and software and electronic development through full, high-statistics physics analyses.
-Director: Andrew P. White, Room 241 Science Hall, (817) 273-2812
+The Center for High Energy Physics and Technology supports U.T.
+Arlington's participation in leading national and international particle physics experiments by providing the required detector development, detector construction, and computing facilities.
+The High Energy group participated in the recent discovery of the "top quark" by the D0 experiment at the Fermi National Accelerator Laboratory (Chicago), and is developing detector elements for the upgrade of the D0 detector.
+For the long term, the group is working on the development and construction of the ATLAS experiment detector at the Large Hadron Collider Facility in Geneva, Switzerland, and on a proton-proton elastic scattering experiment at Brookhaven National Laboratory (Long Island).
+Center facilities include a highperformance, state-of-the-art computing system, a well equipped detector and electronics development laboratory, and a newly renovated 11,000-square-foot detector construction facility at the Swift Center.
+Work at the center offers opportunities for research in experimental elementary particle physics ranging from detector design and simulation, software and electronics development, through full high-statistics physics analyses in the effort to understand matter and forces at their most fundamental level.
+Director: Andrew P. White, Room 241, Science Hall, 817-272-2811